Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Superconductor/Altermagnet Heterostructures

-\end{widetext} where $\operatorname{Im(\cdot)}$ denotes the imaginary part.
-Thus, a finite magnetization emerges in the altermagnet, decaying exponentially over a distance $\xi$.
+Thus, a finite magnetization emerges in the altermagnet, decaying exponentially over a distance $\xi_0$.
 To illustrate this behavior, in Fig.~\ref{SAM_Malpha0} we plot the magnetization, determine by Eq.~\eqref{SAM_magnet}, for different values of $K$ and $\Gamma$.
 As expected, the magnetization decreases monotonically with increasing $\Gamma$ or decreasing $K$.
-Moreover, the magnetization exhibits a sign change at approximately $x \approx \xi$, a feature that is remarkably robust and persists even for very small $K$.
+Moreover, the magnetization exhibits a sign change at approximately $x \approx \xi_0$, a feature that is remarkably robust and persists even for very small $K$.
 Beyond this first sign change, additional oscillations may occur, although they are typically strongly suppressed due to the exponential decay.
+According to Fig.~\ref{SAM_Malpha0}, the induced magnetic moment can reach values of the order of $g\mu_B\nu_0\Delta_0$ for sufficiently large $K$.
+Such a magnetic moment should be measurable by means of the polar Kerr effect, as used in Ref.~\cite{xia2009inverse} to detect the small magnetization induced in a superconductor via the inverse proximity effect \cite{bergeret2004induced}.

 In Fig.~\ref{fig:SAM_alpha}, we present numerical results for the magnetization for four different altermagnet orientations.
 For $\alpha=0$ Eq.~\eqref{SAM_magnet} applies and the magnetization is uniform along $y$.
 As $\alpha$ increases, opposite-sign magnetization accumulates at the S/AM interface corners.
 At $\alpha=\pi/4$, the two corners carry equal but opposite sign magnetization, highlighting the underlying $d$-wave symmetry of the altermagnet.